Good CLI Design Is Mostly Silence

 tool status

-And of course: no hints in quiet mode, no hints in JSON, no hints in stdout when stdout is meant for data.
+And of course: no hints in quiet mode, no hints in JSON, and no hints in stdout when stdout is data.

-The same rule appears again and again.
+The same rule keeps showing up.
 Be helpful, but respect the contract.

 Silence is part of the design

-Good CLI design is not only about commands and flags.
-It is about trust.
+Good CLI design is not just commands and flags.
+It is trust.

-Can I pipe this command into another command?
-Can I redirect the output to a file?
+Can I pipe this into another command?
+Can I redirect it to a file?
 Can I use the exit code in CI?
-Can I turn off color?
+Can I turn color off?
 Can I ask it to be quiet and believe it?

 The best CLI output is often the output you do not print.